noodlecollie/v2mp/V2MP.md

 If assigning to the program counter (`PC`), beware not to assign a value that is not aligned to a word boundary.
 If an assignment like this is performed, an `ALGN` fault will be raised upon fetching the next instruction.

+The `Z` bit in the status register `SR` will be set if the value assigned to the destination register is zero.

 If instead the source `A` and destination `B` register identifiers are the same, bits `[7 0] (C)` of the instruction are interpreted as an 8-bit literal to assign to the destination register.
 The behaviour of the assignment depends on the destination register.

 If the destination register is: